-Design standards shall be established for a the TMA roadway network so as to maximize mobility within the TMA and the viability of these roadways as alternative travel paths for vehicles which otherwise might use State Road 9A, J. Turner Butler Boulevard, Baymeadows Road, or other regional roadways.
-At a minimum, the design standards shall be those set elsewhere in this Traffic Circulation Element for arterial roadways, with the exception of the roadway segment from Baymeadows Road to the extension of Gate Parkway at State Road 9A, as shown on Map T-1.
+Design standards shall be established a TMA roadway network so as to maximize mobility within the TMA and the viability of these roadways as alternative travel paths for vehicles which otherwise might use regional roadways.
+At a minimum, the design standards shall be those set elsewhere in this Traffic Circulation Element for arterial roadways.